Women's History Month

 - U.S. District Court Judge Virginia Kendall says there are times when everyone has to “Dig deep,” believe in themselves, and ask for help when it is needed.

-- U.S. District Court Judge Julie A. Brown reminds students that: “You never can dream big enough, sometimes.
+- U.S. District Court Judge Julie A. Robinson reminds students that: “You never can dream big enough, sometimes.
 You can never really know all that is in store for you.”

 - U.S. Magistrate Judge Maria Valdez believes that it is important to “Keep going, even when you don’t know if you can make it.”